Read This First

 Prompt 2: Provide three contexts in which epistemic updating is critical.

-The section turns on Medical Diagnosis and Treatment, Scientific Research and Theory Development, and Financial Markets and Investment Strategies.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Medical Diagnosis and Treatment, Scientific Research and Theory Development, and Financial Markets and Investment Strategies in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Medical Diagnosis and Treatment distinct from Scientific Research and Theory Development.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Medical Diagnosis and Treatment distinct from Scientific Research and Theory Development.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 This section should give the reader a usable epistemic lever: what would support the central claim, what would count against it, and what would make suspension of judgment more rational than either assent or denial.
 The point is not to make Epistemic Updating tidy; it is to help the reader notice the difference between having a belief, having a reason, and having enough reason.